 Given the Nietzschean inspiration of the diagnostic that follows, I might as well start this genealogy with a personal confession.
-As I first fell under the spell of Lacoue-Labarthe’s work, especially the early works, from “Typography” to L’imitation des modernes, I was based in the US and was preoccupied with tracing mimetic phantoms at play in modernist authors who wrote a few decades before the rise of fascism and Nazism but were already sensing its mythic (will to) power. [ move note 11 here; do the terms in quotes in the following section need references, or is the reference to The Phantom of the Ego sufficient? if so, should the text in note 11 provide more information about how these issues / these authors / are treated ? ] Nietzsche’s diagnostic of the case of Wagner as a “leader” (Führer) who “hypnotized” the “masses” (Massen) provided the paradigmatic case study that framed the whole project, but strikingly similar evaluations appeared on the side of literature, or [ , ] if you prefer, myth as well: in Joseph Conrad’s account of Kurtz in Heart of Darkness as a “leader” who, while “hollow at the core,” “electrified large meetings” “‘on the popular side,’” for instance, or in D. H. Lawrence’s dramatization of European aristocratic leaders who re-enacted mythic and sacrificial rituals that cast a “spell” on the “crowd” in New Mexico, or, closer to Western horrors, in Georges Bataille’s attention to the “psychological structure of fascism” centered on “leaders” (meneurs) that generate movements of “attraction and repulsion” in monocephalic societies.
+As I first fell under the spell of Lacoue-Labarthe’s work, especially the early works, from “Typography” to L’imitation des modernes, I was based in the US and was preoccupied with tracing mimetic phantoms at play in modernist authors who wrote a few decades before the rise of fascism and Nazism but were already sensing its mythic (will to) power. [ move note 11 here; do the terms in quotes in the following section need references, or is the reference to The Phantom of the Ego sufficient?
+The latter is sufficient; if so, should the text in note 11 provide more information about how these issues / these authors / are treated ? not necessary for the argument] Nietzsche’s diagnostic of the case of Wagner as a “leader” (Führer) who “hypnotized” the “masses” (Massen) provided the paradigmatic case study that framed the whole project, but strikingly similar evaluations appeared on the side of literature, or [ , ] if you prefer, myth as well: in Joseph Conrad’s account of Kurtz in Heart of Darkness as a “leader” who, while “hollow at the core,” “electrified large meetings” “‘on the popular side,’” for instance, or in D. H. Lawrence’s dramatization of European aristocratic leaders who re-enacted mythic and sacrificial rituals that cast a “spell” on the “crowd” in New Mexico, or, closer to Western horrors, in Georges Bataille’s attention to the “psychological structure of fascism” centered on “leaders” (meneurs) that generate movements of “attraction and repulsion” in monocephalic societies.

 Such accounts, I argued in the company of Lacoue-Labarthe and other mimetic theorists, foresee the rise of fascism and Nazism in the 1920s and 1930s [ , ] but also – and here comes the confession – in the wake of 9/11, of the political lies, the crusades, the media simulations, and the real invasions that ensued, I could not help but notice the power of myth to cast a spell on the contemporary political scene as well.
 In this context, Lacoue-Labarthe and Nancy’s diagnostic claim that myth serves as “an instrument of identification [appareil d’identification]” (“Nazi Myth” 298; their emphasis) [ journal style is to indicate only the author’s emphasis ] whose function is to “assure an identity” (297) redoubled its meaning [ .
 While ] : while their initial affirmation that “Nazism is a specifically German phenomenon” (295) remains historically indisputable, their genealogical evaluation of the Germans whose essential problem is, as they put it, “fundamentally a problem of identity” (296; their emphasis), seemed to be relevant for postmodern countries like the United States that, at an additional remove, share a concern for an identity that is not one.